MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 ]
 ```

-Delete the local file and copy back from Cloud Storage:
+Delete the local file and copy it back from Cloud Storage:

 ```sh
 rm setup.html